Upgrade sequence of the nodes

 • The Secondary Administration node is down.

 • The Secondary Administration node is upgraded and moved to the upgraded deployment.
-Typically, this occurs when you use the Refresh Deployment Details option after the Secondary Administration node is upgraded.
+This occurs when you use the Refresh Deployment Details option after upgrading the Secondary Administration node.

-To resolve this issue, perform one of the tasks, as applicable:
+To resolve this issue, complete one of these tasks:

 • If the deployment does not have a Secondary Administration node, configure a Secondary Administration node and retry upgrade.